Haletran/Obsidian-documents/Cours/Partiels L1/Rattrapages/📢 Presentation Oral - UE3 Anglais.md

 ## Economic Gestion

 ## The Value of Everything

+This book explains a great deal this is otherwise opaque, and shows why the propaganda we are fed about value, GDP and the like, is propaganda, that blinds us to the reality of our economy.

 > " Value and prices are not the same thing, they never will"